 - drain hose sized to fit the bleed nipple snugly

-- Hot babe to help pumping the brake pedal (thanks Karen!)
+- A helper to pump the brake pedal (thanks Sweetie!)

 I started the process by covering the fender and other areas surrounding the brake master cylinder with rags and towels.
 Brake fluid is an EXCELLENT paint remover, so be exceptionally careful with it.